Main features

 The conical cavity cylinder engine uses pressurised hydraulic fluid instead of air and fuel and consists of two strokes: admission/push y exhaust.
 The intake starts at a time of ambient or low pressure, but unlike the Otto cycle, which at each stage starts from zero and has to fill its cylinders with air, compress it and later add fuel, this engine at the beginning of its intake time does not leave with its empty cavities but with hydraulic fluid remaining and no air inside.
 Since the intake is carried out directly with the fluid that produces its movement, which already enters at the working pressure, due to the low compressibility of the liquids and of almost instantaneouslyThe pressure of the remaining liquid is equalised with the pressure coming from the hydraulic pump without using additional energy, and since it is a liquid and therefore has low compressibility, this produces hardly any heat (> 1ºC).
 The consequence is that the energy used to compress the hydraulic fluid by means of the pump is almost fully utilised, and only the friction typical of any mechanical device with moving parts has to be subtracted.

-Other benefits
+Additional benefits